shiva/asciiart/README.md

         $ curl https://raw.github.com/pypa/pip/master/contrib/get-pip.py | python

-    Note: You might need to use sudo
+    Note: You might need to use sudo.
+See Misc section for more info on pip, virtualenv and other python goodness.

  4. Install the ascii art script.